yuanzihanowen/Intermittent-Demand/README.md

 Intermittent-Demand
 ===================
+These are some of the modules for algorithms that could be used for forecasting.

+I forked the despository here for references purposes.

 These are codes which need to be repeatedly used in my research project.
 Different scripts perform different functions.